Fraunhofer-AISEC/cmc/README.md

 ```
 with `<cmc-folder>` as the relative or absolute path to the cloned `cmc` repository and
 `<metadata-folder>` as an arbitrary folder where metadata and configuration files are stored.
+For the JSON example configuration folders to work without modifications, choose `cmc-data` in
+the same root folder the `cmc` repository resides in as the `<metadata-folder>`.

 *For an alternative demo setup with a more complex PKI and policies based on the requirements of the International Data Spaces (IDS), see [IDS Example Setup](./doc/ids-example-setup.md)*